bahamas10/node-stats-page/README.md

 with a possible error, and data to send to the user (it will be JSON.stringifed for you).

 Install
 -------

     npm install stats-page

+FAQ
+---

+### Are there any other routes than /process ?

+`process` had the easiest stats to expose.
+If you have any more stats that are generic enough to expose fork and make a pull request.

+### Does this work with connect/middle-ware/express/some framework?

+I don't know.

 License
 -------